shakthimanjunath/Food-ordering-App/README.md

-# Rituals Consumer App
+# Food Ordering App

-The new Rituals app.
-Appsolutely inspirational!
-Build with React Native
+Built with React Native, Graphcool and Apollo client.

 ## How to Setup